 Exhibit Number Description of Exhibit 1.1 Form of Underwriting Agreement.
+2.1 Unit Transfer Agreement, dated February 4, 2019, by and between the Registrant and the Members of NeoKera, LLC.
+2.2 Asset Contribution Agreement, dated February 4, 2019, by and between the Registrant and Carnot, LLC.
+2.3 Agreement and Plan of Merger and Reorganization, dated October 15, 2020, by and among the Registrant, Athena Merger Sub Inc., Athenen Therapeutics, Inc., AI ETI LLC, as Eliem Representative and Adam Rosenberg, as Athenen Representative.
 3.1 Amended and Restated Certificate of Incorporation of the Registrant, as currently in effect.
 3.2 Form of Amended and Restated Certificate of Incorporation of the Registrant, to be in effect upon the closing of this offering.
 3.3 Amended and Restated Bylaws of the Registrant, as currently in effect.
 3.4 Form of Amended and Restated Bylaws of the Registrant, to be in effect upon the closing of this offering.
 4.1 Form of common stock certificate of the Registrant.
 5.1 Opinion of Cooley LLP.
 10.1 Amended and Restated Investor Rights Agreement, dated October 15, 2020, by and among the Registrant and the investors listed on Schedule A thereto, as amended by that certain Amendment No. 1 dated March 9, 2021.
 10.2+ 2019 Equity Incentive Plan, as amended.
 10.3+ Forms of Option Agreement, Stock Option Grant Notice and Notice of Exercise under the 2019 Equity Incentive Plan.
 10.4+ 2021 Equity Incentive Plan.
 10.5+ Forms of Option Agreement, Stock Option Grant Notice and Notice of Exercise under the 2021 Equity Incentive Plan.
 10.6+ Forms of Restricted Stock Unit Grant Notice and Restricted Stock Unit Award Agreement under the 2021 Equity Incentive Plan.
 10.7+ 2021 Employee Stock Purchase Plan.
 10.8 Form of Indemnification Agreement, by and between the Registrant and each of its directors and executive officers.
 10.9 Executive Employment Agreement by and between the Registrant and Bob Azelby, effective October 1, 2021.
 10.10 Executive Employment Agreement by and between the Registrant and Erin M. Lavelle, effective October 1, 2021.
 10.11 Executive Employment Agreement by and between Eliem Therapeutics (UK) Ltd. and Valerie Morisset, Ph.D., effective January 1, 2021.

-21.1 List of subsidiaries.
-23.1 Consent of PricewaterhouseCoopers LLP, independent registered public accounting firm.
-23.2 Consent of Cooley LLP (included in Exhibit 5.1).
-D/ 1 Device of Λ the maxy (and signature page to this registration statement on Form S 1)
+- 21.1 List of subsidiaries. - 23.1 Consent of PricewaterhouseCoopers LLP, independent registered public accounting firm. - 23.2 Consent of Cooley LLP (included in Exhibit 5.1). - 24.1 Power of Attorney (see signature page to this registration statement on Form S-1). - To be filed by amendment. - + Indicates management contract or compensatory Plan.